 Consensus level designations are not based on formal voting but rather are made by the chair(s) based on participation by members in raising and discussing the issues for which policy recommendations are being considered.

 For purposes of this PDP, the policy recommendations for which a consensus call was launched on 25 May are divided into two main sections.
-The first section concerns recommendations for which draft text had previously been discussed by the Working Group and general agreement seemed to have been reached on the objective and nature of the recommendations in question; the second section lists six policy options that the Working Group had been discussing and for each of which members were asked as part of the consensus call to indicate their support.
+The first section concerns recommendations for which draft text had previously been discussed by the Working Group and general agreement seemed to have been reached on the objective and nature of the recommendations in question; the second section lists six policy options that the Working Group had been discussing and for each of which members were asked as part of the consensus call to indicate their support, updated following the Working Group call of 21 June 2018 to reflect that consensus was reached on Option 1.

 The following initial designations were made based substantially on specific feedback provided via the Working Group mailing list (as recommended by the Working Group Guidelines) by members.
 Consideration was also given to Working Group deliberations conducted via conference calls and mailing list discussions as well as feedback provided to the Council liaison through the office hours sessions conducted in March 2018.